 Covid-19 update: We are open for business, taking on new work by appointment only.
 We are operating a phased return to teaching and are now welcoming students for one-to-one tuition.

-A regular programme of workshops and events is held throughout the year.
-Workshops are in small groups of around four people, and give step-by-step tuition in various bookbinding and conservation techniques.
-Workshops are held at the studio in Oxfordshire and run from 9:30 to 4:30.
-Tea/coffee, handouts and materials are included unless otherwise specified.
+Arthur has been teaching since 2012 and has lectured for organisations including the Society of Bookbinders, West Dean College of Arts and Conservation and (ICON) the Institute of Conservation.
+Workshops at Green’s Books are in small groups and give step-by-step tuition in various bookbinding and conservation techniques.
+Unless otherwise stated workshops are held at the studio near Malvern, and run from 10:00am to 4:30pm.
+Tea/coffee, handouts and materials are included in the fee unless otherwise specified.

-Introduction to bookbinding, 28th October, £95.
-Tutor: Arthur Green.
-A fun and informative day which will introduce the subject of bookbinding including tools & materials, terminology and a bit of the history too.
-You will get to make a simple single-section binding and have a go at hand printing a label.
+Introduction to bookbinding, 14th November 2020, £100.
+A fun and informative day which will introduce the subject of bookbinding; including tools & materials, terminology and a bit of the history too.
+You’ll make a simple single-section binding and have a go at hand printing a label.
 Suitable for all levels with no prior experience required.